vinodsr/node-red-contrib-tuya-smart-device/README.md

 ###General criteria
 1)  User reference configuration: 20+ `node-red-contrib-tuya-smart-device` in the same flow, some devices unconnected, some devices PUSHing data, some devices POLLed (REFRESH/GET) every 5 sec.
 2)  Consequential guidelines, from the _node-red-contrib-tuya-smart-device user_ point of view:
-    a) _Functional implementation_: as described from following 'expected behavior' notes.
+    a) _Functional implementation_: as described by the following 'expected behavior' notes.
     b) _Anonymized log_, to allow simple sharing.
-    c) _Log message_: minimal, to reduce the CPU charge.
-Allowed minimal trace, and WARNING in case of RECOVERABLE misuse, default is quiet ignore. (so log can be an help for fine tuning of the app).
+    c) _Log message_: minimal, to reduce the CPU load. minimal trace allowd, and RECOVERABLE misuse WARNINGs, the default is Silent Ignore. (so log can be a help in fine tuning the app).
     d) _STATE ERROR msg_: only in case of UNRECOVERABLE ERROR, a misuse that MUST be correct in the desig phase.
 In production the node MUST run without ERROR msg.